Rate My Teams: FPL & Fantrax EPL GW2

 Official FPL

-It wa an easy decision to swap Kane for Haaland, which was always going to be likely depending on Game-week 1.
-I’m frustrated Kane didn’t do anything in Game-week 1, but I’m putting that behind me and moving on.
-Salah gets the vice captaincy with Haaland hopefully in for a huge haul that will be doubled by the armband.
+It was an easy decision to swap out Kane for Haaland, which was always likely depending on GW-1.
+I’m frustrated that Kane didn’t do anything in GW-1 while his mates netted four times, but I’m putting that behind me and moving on.
+Salah becomes my captain of vice after Haaland gets my the armband.
+Here’s hoping for a Haaland hattrick!

 Fantrax NMA-11